orfeasKalipolitis/text_renderer/README.md

 - [ ] Generate vertical text
 - [ ] Corpus sampler: helpful to perform character balance

+## Updates of the fork

+  - Updated the requirements to more recent versions of the packages (at the time of writing)

 ## Quick Start

 To use text_renderer, you should prepare: